 - Study Abroad Handbook: Spring 2019

 More to do!
-Throughout the Pre-Departure phase, you will have other steps to complete.
-You will receive instruction for completing these as you move through Pre-Departure.
-Some materials will be added to the portal and some items will come to you in other ways.
+You will have other steps to complete.
+You will receive instruction for completing these during the term prior to your program.
+Some steps will be done in the portal and other tasks and steps will come to you in other ways.

 You are expected to fully participate in meetings and meet all the required steps of your specific program.
 Monitor your portal Messages and Announcements.
 Monitor your WU email for other instructions.